jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

 The costs reported here do not include additional government direct and in-kind subsidies that public stadiums often receive, but these very real costs are often not publicly recorded in a consistent manner so that they can be reliably tracked over time.
 Supplementary contributions include area infrastructure improvements, capital maintenance and upgrades, ongoing operations, and tax abatements and exemptions.
 Urban planning scholar Judith Grant Long (see [here](https://doi.org/10.4324/9780203077276) and [here](https://doi.org/10.1177/1527002504264614)) has estimated that these added expenses can increase the taxpayer burden beyond the officially budgeted costs by between 25 and 40%.

-Public policy researcher [Goeffrey Propheter](https://link.springer.com/book/10.1007/978-3-031-18790-2) estimated that the tax benefits from government ownership of stadiums  translates to an additional $22 billion in foregone local government revenue through the lives of current venue leases---approximately $7.5 million per year, with 40% of the diversion in funds coming from K–12 education and 19% from public safety.
+Public policy researcher [Geoffrey Propheter](https://link.springer.com/book/10.1007/978-3-031-18790-2) estimated that the tax benefits from government ownership of stadiums  translate to an additional $22 billion in foregone local government revenue through the lives of current venue leases---approximately $7.5 million per year, with 40% of the diversion in funds coming from K–12 education and 19% from public safety.

 Stadiums financed through municipal bonds are sometimes eligible for a federal tax exemption, which economists [Austin Drukker, Ted Gayer, and Alexander Gold](https://doi.org/10.17310/ntj.2020.1.05) estimate to have cost $5.4 billion in tax revenue between 2000 and 2020.